build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 ---
-title: Automating the provisioning of your Apache Airflow environments
+title: "Automate the Provisioning of Your Apache Airflow Environments"
-description: Managing Apache Airflow is a complex task with lots of moving pieces.
-Using managed services like Managed Workflows for Apache Airflow reduces some of that complexity, but we still need a way of automating how we make Apache Airflow available to our users.
-In this tutorial you will learn how to reliabley and consistently manage your Apache Airflow environments using CodePipelines and AWS CDK
+description: "Managing services like Managed Workflows can reduce the complexity of Apache Airflow, but we still need a way to automate how we make Apache Airflow available to users.
+In this tutorial, you will learn how to reliably and consistently manage your Apache Airflow environments using CodePipelines and AWS CDK."
 tags:
-    - ci-cd
+    - cicd
     - mwaa
     - aws
     - airflow